lrivero0324/firstpass-poc-frontend/README.md

-﻿# FirstPass â€” Employer-First Career Platform POC (Frontend)
+﻿FirstPass Employer-First Career Platform POC (Frontend)

 React (Vite) UI for **FirstPass**, a proof of concept where **employers reach out to candidates first** instead of waiting for job applications.